mongodb/docs/source/reference/javascript.rst

 .. function:: cursor.showDiskLoc()

-   :returns: The cursor object, after modifying the query operation to be executed on the server.
+   :returns: A modified cursor object that contains documents with
+             appended information that describes the on-disk location of the document.

    .. seealso:: :operator:`$showDiskLoc` for related
       functionality.